Built Environment Applicant Visit Days

 - Visit our labs and classrooms and discover the spaces you'll be learning in.
 This environment offers you an individual/group environment to work on all aspects of design, programming and measurement, using the latest professional software.

-- See the Curzon Building constructed by our partner, Wilmott Dixon, and discuss how your intended profession might contribute to designing, costing, constructing and maintaining this and other development projects.
+- See the newly-opened Curzon Building constructed by our partner, Wilmott Dixon, and discuss how your intended profession might contribute to designing, costing, constructing and maintaining this and other development projects.

-- View examples of the coursework projects you will undertake and technologies you will use during your course.
+- View or discuss examples of the coursework projects you will undertake and technologies you will use during your course.
 Your Applicant Taster Day is a chance to understand the huge range of ways you’ll study and be assessed.